enze-chen/enze-chen.github.io/resources.markdown

 	- _Non-textbook_ resources (e.g., interactives, blogs, labs) on specific topics (e.g., soft matter, energy, quantum) are always helpful.

 - <span style="font-weight:500">Suggest</span> missing MSE-related content!
+	- My individual knowledge is limited; luckily there are many of you.
 	- First search for the name/URL in the catalog to confirm that it is not already listed.

 - <span style="font-weight:500">Correct</span> a listing if the resource has changed or is no longer available.